mjromper/qmi-qs-seed/scenario.md

-# Qlik Sense single node
+# Qlik Sense Seed Project
 ## Description
-Qlik Sense single server
+Qlik Sense Seed Project

 This is the MD file to inform users about this scenario.
 Add here any content you think is best.